Drea1989/Odie_robo_assistant/README.md

 ### Wake on Hotword

+Snowboy provided a light and effective hotword detection model, we will train it using our own word 'Odie' since it's the name of the robot.

 ### Audio / video streaming

+Python webservices will provide streaming for video and audio

 ### Basic Computer Vision

 #### Boxes bindings

+to avoid latency in the object and face recognition we will use the light OpenCV implementation to find bindings boxes and crop / divide the images to only the parts of interest.

+this will avoid to run expensive object recognition models on images without content as well as improve accuracy by subdividing the picture by object contained.

 #### image preprocessing

+to help navigation we need to preprocess the data by finding edges, removing background and find shapes. the OpenCV pre-built models can quickly prepare the data for DNN capable of driving the robot. this step might be moved to the backend server if the computation is too expensive.

 ### Text to speech

+i did text multiple open source TTS platforms and voices like Flite and Espeak.

+Pico provided the best experience with a more clear pronunciation and less metallic sound.

 ### Speech Recognition